-Practitioners of compassion and self-compassion inevitably ask, “What should I do?” about the injustices in their lives.
+Practitioners of compassion inevitably ask, “What specific actions should I take?” to address injustice in their lives.
 To answer that question, compassion is not enough.
 We need wisdom.
 Wisdom may be defined as an understanding of the complexity of a given situation and the ability to see one’s way through.
-Another definition of wisdom is understanding the short and long-term consequences of an action and choosing to do what yields the greatest long-term benefit.
+Another definition of wisdom is recognizing the short and long-term consequences of an action and choosing the course of action that yields the greatest long-term benefit.

-When the answer to these questions is “no,” and we add a measure of wisdom, we can surely change the world for the better.
+Cultivating the qualities of mindfulness, common humanity and kindness is a good foundation for compassionate action, and when we add a measure of wisdom, we can surely change the world for the better.